-Bipolar disorder is a mood disorder, and the Diagnostic and Statistical Manual of Mental Disorders currently lists five types: bipolar I, bipolar II, cyclothymic disorder, other specified bipolar and related disorders, and unspecified bipolar and related disorders.
+The Diagnostic and Statistical Manual of Mental Disorders Fifth Edition (DSM-V) currently lists five types of bipolar disorder: bipolar I, bipolar II, cyclothymic disorder, other specified bipolar and related disorders, and unspecified bipolar and related disorders.

 People with bipolar disorder tend to have moods marked by highs and lows, or periods of mania and depression.